The Middle School Literacy Project by Luke Morin

 10

-Finding the Light in the First Lines
+The Light in the First Lines

 Literary openings do more than begin a story—they illuminate it.
 When students learn to slow down and see, everything else falls into place.